genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/10_apache-camel/02_basics.md

 - First, it defines the `pathStr` using the `GenesisPaths` class to find the `GENESIS_HOME` system environment variable.

-- Next it defines the route itself.
+- Next, it defines the route itself.
 The route in the example comes from the filesystem determined by the `file:` specifier at the start of the string.
 This could be any [Apache Camel component](https://camel.apache.org/components/3.16.x/index.html) that can act as a [consumer](https://camel.apache.org/manual/camelcontext.html#_consumer).

 In this instance, the File component (defined in the [File component documentation](https://camel.apache.org/components/3.16.x/file-component.html)) can take several path and query parameters, some of which we are using.

 * `${pathStr}/exampledir/` is the **directoryName** mandatory path parameter.
 It indicates where in the file system that Apache Camel should look for files.
 * `move=.camel/\${date:now:yyyyMMdd-HHmmssSSS}-\${headers.CamelFileName}` is the **move** query parameter.
 This determines where the files found in the path directory should be moved to once they have been processed.

 Note that both the `$` signs are escaped (`\$`) to prevent Kotlin from injecting a variable into the string.
 We want these variables to be injected by Apache Camel itself rather than Kotlin.
 * `initialDelay=5000` is the **initialDelay** query parameter.
 This is the time in milliseconds before the system first polls the path directory.
 * `readLock=changed` is the **readLock** query parameter.
-This sets the strategy to ensure the file being polled isn't in use.
+This sets the strategy to ensure that the file being polled isn't in use.
 * `readLockCheckInterval=5000` is the **readLockCheckInterval** query parameter.
 This sets the time between checks of the **readlock**.
 * `readLockTimeout=60000` is the **readLockTimeout** query parameter.
 This sets the maximum time that Apache Camel will wait when trying to acquire a **readlock** before timing out.